 As years go by a common theme became visible.
 The artificial in the natural, the natural in the artificial.
 Humans interfere, nature takes partly back.
 Nature masters the interference.
 A new, combined environment begins to take shape...

 Material: The digital photos will be printed on professional fine art paper (archive quality), acid free and 100% cotton fibre.
+Maximum size is 33 x 48 cm or 13" x 19".
 Printed with ink including lightfast pigments.
-This combination, when framed, results in a quality that stays the same for 100 years, according to manufacturer Epson.
+This combination of ink and paper results, when framed, in a quality that stays the same for 100 years.
 Framing doesn't have to be necessarily with UV-filter glass.

 Roadside tree | 2012